andrevidela/Research-report/Thesis/index.md

 While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar set of optimisation rules in Idris2 that relies on linearity.

-Using linearity to avoid duplicating computation was again investigated in _Once upon a Type_\cite{once_upon_a_type} which formalises the detection and inference of linear variables.
+Using linearity to avoid duplicating computations was again investigated in _Once upon a Type_\cite{once_upon_a_type} which formalises the detection and inference of linear variables.
 And uses this information for safe inlining.
 Indeed, arbitrarily inlining functions might result in duplicated computation:

 ```haskell
 let x = f y in
     (x, x)
 ```

-In this example inlining into `(f x, f x)` duplicates the work done by `f`.
+In this example, inlining into `(f x, f x)` duplicates the work done by `f`.

-Beside inlining another way to use linear types for performance is memory space mutation. _Linear types can change the world_\cite{linear_types_update} show that Linear types can be used for in-place update and mutation instead of relying on copying.
+Besides inlining, another way to use linear types for performance is memory space mutation. _Linear types can change the world_\cite{linear_types_update} showed that Linear types can be used for in-place update and mutation instead of relying on copying.
 They provide a safe API to update values by relying on the linearity of the argument being used.

-However, the weakness of this result is that the API exposed to the programmer relies on nested continuations when traversing nested data types.
-Which is largely seen as undesirable user experience. _Is there a use for linear logic_\cite{linear_use} makes similar claims and introduces a concept of types with a _unique_ pointer to them.
-This removes the need for the clumsy continuation style, but comes are the cost of more complex typing rules.
+However, the weakness of this result is that the API exposed to the programmer relies on nested continuations when traversing nested data types, which is largely seen as an undesirable user experience. _Is there a use for linear logic_\cite{linear_use} makes similar claims and introduces a concept of types with a _unique_ pointer to them.
+This removes the need for the clumsy continuation style, but comes at the cost of more complex typing rules.
 This restriction for unique pointers is something we are going to encounter again during this thesis.

 The memory management benefits from linear types do not stop here, in _ Reference counting as a computational interpretation of linear logic _\cite{linear_ref_count}, linear types are shown to correspond to reference counting in the runtime.
 This paper shows that a simple calculus augmented with memory management primitives can make use of linearity in order to control memory allocation and deallocation using linear types.
-While the calculus itself isn’t very ergonomic to use for programming, one could imagine using it as a backend for a reference counted runtime.
+While the calculus itself isn’t very ergonomic to use for programming, one could imagine using it as a backend for a reference-counted runtime.

 Linear types need not be used exclusively for compiler optimisations but can also greatly improve programming ergonomics and safety as we see in _Practical affine types_\cite{affine_types}; which aims to answer “What does it mean to have access to linear and affine types _in practice_”?
-Indeed, most of the results we've talked about develop a theory for linear types using a variant of linear logic, and then present a toy language to showcase their contribution.
-However, this does not teach us how they would interact and manifest in existing programs or in existing software engineering workflows.
-Do we see emerging new programming patterns?
+Indeed, most of the results we've talked about develop a theory for linear types using a variant of linear logic and then present a toy language to showcase their contribution.
+However, this does not teach us how they would interact and manifest in existing programs or existing software engineering workflows.
+Do we see new programming patterns emerging?
 Is the user experience improved or diminished?
 In what regard is the code different to read or write?
 How is the code organised and shared?
-All those questions can only be answered by a fully fledged implementation of a programming language equipped to interact with existing systems.
+All those questions can only be answered by a fully-fledged implementation of a programming language equipped to interact with existing systems.

-_Practical affine types_ show that their implementation for linear+affine types allows us to express common operations in concurrent programs without any risk of data races\cite{linear_race}.
+_Practical affine types_ demonstrated that their implementation for linear+affine types allows us to express common operations in concurrent programs without any risk of data races\cite{linear_race}.
 They note that typical stateful protocols should also be implementable since their language is a strict superset of others which already provided protocol implementations.
-Those two results hint at us that linear types in a commercially-relevant programming language would provide us with additional guarantees without impeding on the existing writing or reading experience of programs.
+Those two results hint that linear types in a commercially relevant programming language would provide us with additional guarantees without impeding on the existing writing or reading experience of programs.

-Haskell already benefits from a plethora of big and small extensions, they are so powerful that combining them results in some extremely useful, though quite unergonomic, implementation of dependent types\cite{hasochism}.
+Haskell already benefits from a plethora of big and small extensions that are so powerful that combining them allows to obtain some form of dependent types\cite{hasochism}.
 Linear Haskell\cite{linear_haskell} is notable in that it extends the type system to allow linear functions to be defined.
 It introduces the linear arrow `-o` which declares a function to be linear.
 Because of Haskell's laziness, linearity doesn't mean "will be used exactly once" but rather "_if it is used_, then it will be used exactly once".

 This addition to the language was motivated by a concern for safe APIs, typically when dealing with unsafe or low-level code.
-Linear types allow to expose an API that cannot be misused while keeping the same level of expressivity and being completely backwards compatible.
-This backward compatibility is in part allowed thanks to parametric linearity, the ability to abstract over linearity annotations.
-And in part due to the approach of making _function arrows_ linear instead of _types_ themselves.
+Linear types allow restricting an API so that it cannot be misused while keeping the same level of expressivity and being backwards compatible.
+This backward compatibility is in part allowed thanks to parametric linearity, the ability to abstract over linearity annotations, and in part due to the approach of making _function arrows_ linear instead of _types_ themselves.

 Linearity on the type has the benefit that values themselves can be marked linear, which would enforce their uniqueness.
-But often comes at the cost of splitting our context in two\cite{lightweight_linear_types} between linear values and non-linear values which makes is unsuitable for a dependent type theory in which both types and terms live in the same context[^6].
+Often, this comes at the cost of splitting our context in two\cite{lightweight_linear_types} between linear values and non-linear values which makes it unsuitable for a dependent type theory, in which both types and terms live in the same context[^6].

 ## Cutting Edge Linear Types

  Granule is a language that features _quantitative reasoning via graded modal types_ and features indexed types[^7].
-This effort is the result of years of research in the domain of effects, co-effects, resource-aware calculus and co-monadic computation\cite{monad_or_comonad}.
-Granule itself makes heavy use of _graded monads_\cite{effect_coeffects_grading} which allow to precisely annotate co-effects\cite{coeffect_computation} in the type system.
+This effort is the result of years of research in the domain of effects, co-effects, resource-aware calculus, and co-monadic computation\cite{monad_or_comonad}.
+Granule itself makes heavy use of _graded monads_\cite{effect_coeffects_grading}, which allow to precisely annotate co-effects\cite{coeffect_computation} in the type system.
 This enables the program to model _resource management_ at the type-level.
 What's more, graded monads provide an algebraic structure to _combine and compose_ those co-effects\cite{quantitative_coeffects}; this way, linearity can not only be modelled but also _mixed-in_ with other interpretations of resources.
 While this multiplies the opportunities in resource tracking, this approach hasn't received the treatment it deserves regarding performance and tracking runtime complexity.

 Until now, we have not addressed the main requirement of Idris2: We intend to use _both_ dependent types _and_ linear types within the same language.
 However, no satisfying theory came until _I got plenty o nuttin_\cite{nuttin} and its descendant, _Quantitative type theory_ \cite{qtt}.
 A previous attempt\cite{integrating_linear_dependent} noted that a single language could have both a linear arrow and a dependent arrow and while the linear arrow can depend on non-linear terms, the linear arrow cannot be dependent.
-This is achieved again by splitting our context in two between a linear and non-linear.
+This is achieved again by splitting our context into a linear one and non-linear one.

-In order to implement full dependent types QTT makes the following changes:
+To implement full dependent types, QTT makes the following changes:

 - Dependent typing uses _erased_ variables
 - Multiplicities are tracked on the _binder_ rather than being a feature of the type of a variable.

-While this elegantly merges the capabilities of a Martin-Löf-style type theory\cite{martin-lof}  and Linear Logic\cite{linear-logic}, the proposed result does not touch upon the potential performance improvement that such a language could feature but removing indices from the runtime\cite{store_indices}.
+While this elegantly merges the capabilities of a Martin-Löf-style type theory\cite{martin-lof}  and Linear Logic\cite{linear-logic}, the proposed result does not touch upon the potential performance improvement that such a language could achieve by removing indices from the runtime\cite{store_indices}.
 However, it has the potential to bring together linear types and dependent types in a way that allows precise resource tracking and strong performance guarantees.
-Resource tracking through semirings is not a novel idea, but has been explored through the lens of and explicit comonadic computation \cite{parametric_effects} instead of dependent linear type systems.
+Resource tracking through semirings is not a novel idea but has been explored through the lens of explicit comonadic computation \cite{parametric_effects} instead of dependent linear type systems.

-Unfortunately, this approach does not solve every long-standing problems of computer science like how to use the univalence axiom in the language like cubical Agda\cite{cubical_agda}.
-Interestingly enough, cubical type theory and homotopy type theory display a problem that could be solved in Idris2 very easily: They are non-computational.
+Unfortunately, this approach does not solve every long-standing problem of computer science like how to use the univalence axiom in a language like cubical Agda\cite{cubical_agda}.
+Interestingly enough, cubical type theory and homotopy type theory display a problem that could be solved in Idris2 very easily: they are non-computational.
 This means that they could be restricted to _erased_ multiplicity such that they are enforced by the compiler to never appear at runtime.

-Since this approach has already been tried in Agda\cite{agda}, maybe Idris2 should be extended with Observational Type Theory \cite{ott} in order to solve the problem of functional extensionality.
-This would greatly improve the range of programs Idris2 can write as we see with Idris-CT\cite{idris-ct} which require postulating function extensionality for a lot of their proofs.
+Since this approach has already been tried in Agda\cite{agda}, maybe Idris2 should be extended with Observational Type Theory \cite{ott} to solve the problem of functional extensionality.
+This would greatly improve the range of programs Idris2 can write as we see with Idris-CT\cite{idris-ct}, which require postulating function extensionality for a lot of their proofs.
 Such an extension to the language would beautifully mix the dependent type aspect of Idris with linear types.

-As we've seen earlier, linearity has strong ties with resource and memory management, including reference counting. _Counting immutable beans_\cite{immutable_beans} does not concern itself with linearity, but it references a number of heuristics which are eerily similar to the rules enforces by linear logic.
+As we've seen earlier, linearity has strong ties with resource and memory management, including reference counting. _Counting immutable beans_\cite{immutable_beans} does not concern itself with linearity, but it references several heuristics which are eerily similar to the rules enforced by linear logic.
 Those heuristics show up in the context of using reference counting for a purely functional programming language.
-While reference counting has, for a long time, been disregarded in favour of runtime garbage collectors, it now has proven to be commercially viable in languages like Swift or Python.
-The specific results presented here are focused on the performance benefits in avoiding unnecessary copies and reducing the amount of increment and decrement operation when manipulating the reference count at runtime.
+While reference counting has, for a long time, been disregarded in favour of runtime garbage collectors, it has now proven to be commercially viable in languages like Swift or Python.
+The specific results presented here are focused on the performance benefits in avoiding unnecessary copies and reducing the amount of increment and decrement operations when manipulating the reference count at runtime.
 We are going to revisit this statement in section \ref{subsec:linear-ref-counting} and frame it in the context of quantitative types.

 ## Innovative Uses of Linear Types